-Newtown has areas of high deprivation, where obesity and inactivity is more likely.
+Newtown has areas of high deprivation.
+Obesity and inactivity is more likely in areas of high deprivation.
 Both can negatively affect wellbeing.

-If you would like further information, please contact Ruth Stafford (Project Co-ordinator) about this project.
-Please complete our Feedback form and select ‘Project: Active Travel’ from the drop down menu.
+If you would like contact Ruth Stafford (Project Co-ordinator) about this project please complete our Feedback form and select ‘Project: Active Travel’ from the drop down menu.

 Open Newtown is working with partners to make Newtown a safer and more accessible place to walk and ride.